EpicEric/duper/README.md

 Duper aims to be a human-friendly extension of JSON with quality-of-life improvements, extra types, and semantic identifiers.

-[Check out the official website](https://duper.dev.br) for quick start guides, the specification, and more.
+[Check out the official website](https://duper.dev.br) for examples, quick start guides, and more.

 ## Why Duper?